Power News We love to talk!

 Approximately, 1200 MW have been given sanctions for grid connectivity.
 Further, the State Government issued another order and directed AP Transco to ensure setting up of 1000 MW solar power plants through the competitive bidding route.

-- Power Grid approves investments in five new projects Read more
+- Tata Power arm bags solar projects Read more